aauren/rtorrent-exporter/README.md

 Not all options can be enabled without certain trade-offs.
 Below I attempt to describe what some of the trade-offs are for various options.

-* `-rtorrent.downloads.collect.details` - Adds metrics that will tell the user how much bytes the torrent has transferred which is one of the key metrics produced by this exporter.
+* `--rtorrent.downloads.collect.details` - Adds metrics that will tell the user how much bytes the torrent has transferred which is one of the key metrics produced by this exporter.
 However, it will also add the torrent hash and the torrent name as a label to each of these metrics which will greatly increase the cardinality of metrics produced.
 If you have a lot of metrics, this may end up hurting your
   Prometheus performance as each of these is a unique value.
-* `-rtorrent.trackers.enabled` - Adds an additional label to all of the detailed metrics that will tell you the domain of the tracker that the individual torrent uploaded against.
+* `--rtorrent.trackers.enabled` - Adds an additional label to all of the detailed metrics that will tell you the domain of the tracker that the individual torrent uploaded against.
 This is really helpful if you want to see coarse statistics by tracker.
 However, the only way to get this information from rtorrent is to request it for each individual torrent.
   * Because of this rtorrent-exporter has a cache that allows rtorrent-exporter to keep from having to continually request this information